What Is Server-Side Tracking and How It Works in E-Commerce

 Advantages and Disadvantages of Server-Side Tracking

-Server-side tracking allows businesses to track user activities in real time, identify customer preferences and interests, improve ROI, optimise website performance, etc. At the same time, there are some challenges a business should consider when setting up server-side tracking.
+Server-side tracking allows businesses to track user activities in real time, identify customer preferences and interests, improve ROI, optimize website performance, etc. At the same time, there are some challenges a business should consider when setting up server-side tracking.

 Let's take a closer look at the benefits and downsides of using server-side tracking.